rudecs/openvcloud/specs/multi-vpools-on-fargo.md

 The vmstor vpool wil be used for bootdisks only.
 This way we do not need to make bootdisk templates available on all vpools.

-## data-## vpool
+## data## vpool

 Depending on the size of the storage setup we will create 1 or more vpools that will be used for datadisks. eg:
-- data-01
+- data01
-- data-02
+- data02
-- data-03
+- data03
 - ...

-Data disks will be provisioned over the different data-## vpools using a simple round-robin mecanisme.
+Data disks will be provisioned over the different data## vpools using a simple round-robin mecanisme.